letscontrolit/ESPEasy/docs/source/Rules/HTTPResponseParser.rst

 **How-To:**

-1. Add either #json or ?json to the end of the URL (either will always work) to tell ESPEasy that the response is in JSON format.
+1. Add #json to the end of the URL to tell ESPEasy that the response is in JSON format.

    Example: ``SendToHTTP 192.168.1.199,80,"/solar_api/v1/GetInverterRealtimeData.cgi?Scope=System#json"``
     .. code-block:: json